Technologies

 However, there are solutions and technologies to contain and reduce these emissions, making the process more sustainable.

-Critical areas of slaughter plants
+Critical areas in slaughter plants

 These include: